 I would rather be writing about dogs here, but perhaps the reader will forgive me for taking time out to vent a little in this article.
 The fact is that this commentary is not just therapy for my psyche.
 I wanted to sound a warning that there is a national–perhaps a world–hysteria going on about animal abuse.
 Consequently, laws are being passed that have real teeth.
 And some of them are such stupid ones as forbidding that dogs ever be chained.
 As usual the humaniacs are ignorant and are unaware that show dog people keep their dogs in shipping crates in the house.
 The problem is that cruelty is in the eye of the beholder.
 Thus, laws get passed which amount to no violation of anyone’s rights–instead they merely violate some person’s sensitivities.
 Nevertheless, the laws are on the books, and I would encourage all dog people to be mindful of them.
 This hysteria, like all hysterias, will eventually pass.
 The question is how much damage will be done in the time it is in effect.
 Perhaps having dog people be wary but also aware of some of the facts about humaniacs will be useful.
 They don’t necessarily hold the moral high ground, but they can be dangerous all the same.

 The views herein expressed in this post do not necessarily reflect those of myelf nor the forum owner and should be viewed strictly as entertainment and for historical purposes only.
 I nor the forum owner either promote or condone any violations of the "Animal Welfare Act of 1976", or any other Local, State and/or Federal Laws.Again, this post should be viewed strictly as entertainment and for historical purposes only!

-It is with our judgements, as with our watches.
-No two go just alike, but each believes his own.~Joe Corvino
+It is with our judgments, as with our watches; no two go just alike, yet each believes his own.